-Council have decided to remove the designation and remove funding for land purchase from the Long Term Plan and Development Contributions Policy.
-This means removing the designation over the proposed bypass route, removing the possibility of a bypass being developed at a later date.
+Our preferred option at this stage is to remove the designation now, and remove funding for land purchase from the Long Term Plan and Development Contributions Policy.
+This would mean removing the designation over the proposed bypass route, removing the possibility of a bypass being developed at a later date.
 We could work with NZTA in the future to look at alternative routes that align with their strategy for the Waikato; however, this means that there will be no alternative to the current heavy vehicle bypass in Morrinsville for at least the next 15 years.

-It was estimated to cost in excess of \$40 million to build, which would have needed to be funded by Council through loans and paid for through rates.
+It is estimated to cost in excess of \$40 million to build, which would need to be funded by Council through loans and paid for through rates.
 Our district can't afford to do both the Matamata and Morrinsville bypasses within the same 30 year timeframe, and we see the Matamata bypass as the higher priority.
-We will remove the designation and allocated funding for land purchase for the Morrinsville bypass purchase from the Long Term Plan and Development Contributions Policy.
+We plan to remove the designation and allocated funding for land purchase for the Morrinsville bypass purchase from the Long Term Plan and Development Contributions Policy.